deArrudal/fatec-object-oriented-programming-exercises-java/README.md

 A repository containing all exercises developed during the Object-Oriented Programming course.
 All the reference material can be found in ["Object-Oriented Programming [Portuguese]"]().
-Alternatively, a brief summary of the topics can be found in [""](
+Alternatively, a brief summary of the topics can be found in "Weisfeld, Matt (2019) The Object-Oriented Thought Process".

 ## Description